 Day 3 – Singles

-Day 3 is the first and only time that all 12 players take to the course.
-For this format they play a straight Matchplay style 1v1.
+Day three is the first and only time that all 12 players on each team take to the course.
+For this format they play a straight match play style one versus one.
 The captains decide the playing order of their players and they are then matched up to their opponents according to how they are drawn.

 The final day is often the most exciting as it’s the time when the most points are on offer.
 Scoring can quickly switch and the momentum that teams get is often quite infectious, with players well aware of overall and other teams scores from around the course.